Products and Services

 News & blog

 Cambridge Outlook magazine

 Keep up to date with news from Cambridge and its schools around the world.

-An expert panel of judges assessed the entries for this year’s science competition.
+An expert panel of judges assess the entries for the Cambridge Upper Secondary Science Competition each year.

 The panel is led by Dr Helen Eccles, who has spent her career in the education and assessment field, much of it at Cambridge.

 Our judges are excited to see how this year’s students approach their investigations and to see what the next generation of Cambridge International scientists produce.